 • CDI is the current dividend income

-• r is the growth rate
+• r is the annual growth rate (as a percentage)

 • n is the number of years